lmouline/greycat/doc/tasks/actions/setProperty.md

 ## Property Type

-Types can be found in org.mwg.Type,
+Types can be found in Type,
 5 different types can be used

 * BOOL